 Do not touch a bat with bare hands or thin gloves.
 If you have found bats inside your living quarters, it is best to call a Wildlife Management Professional to help you with the proper removal and safety procedures for bats in the house or bats in the attic.
 If you want to get a bat out of the house on your own, do not wave brooms, tennis racquets or your arms around in the air at a bat.
 Bats are not aggressive, they are only curious when flying towards you.
 If you open all of your doors and windows, they will eventually follow the airflow and fly outdoors.

-You can also “launch” it outdoors with a garden spade.
-If you launch it, be careful with the bat because its wings are two thin layers of skin that can be damaged very easily.
+You can also launch a bat outdoors with a garden spade.
+When you "launch" it, be careful with it because its wings are two thin layers of skin that can be damaged very easily.
 Gently sweep the bat up into the shovel with a broom, and while standing on grass, gently but quickly launch the bat.
 Bats like to have at least fifteen feet of airspace to fly in most cases.
 If the bat is injured, it will usually not fly.
 If injured, the bat must be taken to a bat rehabilitator or be properly euthanized - without the use of CO2.

 Sunbathing foxes are common.
 Just because they are out in the daylight does not mean something is wrong.
 Leave them alone if they seem energetic and healthy.
 It is totally normal to be able to get within a few feet of them - don't.
 Leave them alone.
 Even though all foxes look scrawny and skinny, they do not typically eat small children!

 The most common species of ducks that love to soil your swimming pool are Mallards.
-Of course, these ducks are federally protected.
-You can barely look cross-eyed at them without breaking the law.
+It is important to know that these ducks are federally protected.
+You can barely look at them without breaking the law.

 To get the ducks out of your pool, do not waste time trying to net them and place them on the pool deck, they will simply just jump back in.
 Take all of your chaise lounge chairs, lay them flat at the edge of the pool deck by the stairs.
 Set them half in the water and half out to form a ramp.
 Take the cushions off and do the same, using a weight to hold them on the edge of the pool deck.
 If you do not have cushions or chaise lounges, find a long board and make a ramp out of the board.

+You can also give this a try ...
 If you have a pool cover, put it on to deter the ducks.
 If you have a pool cleaner with the arms that flail around, plug it in and turn it on.
 Do not feed the ducks; if you do, they will stay longer.
 Another method to deter them from using your pool is below.

 Ducks like to nest in bushes, around pool and in raised flower beds.
 Once they start making the nest, there is nothing that can legally be done to the nest.
 It cannot be destroyed or relocated.
 You are legally stuck with them until they hatch and walk off.
 Be aware that next year, they will likely return.
-Trim the bushes and be prepared next year.
+Trim the bushes and be prepared.
 No state or federal agency will relocate or remove the nest or eggs.
 No company or wildlife rehabilitator can legally remove or relocate the nest, young, mother or eggs.

 If a goose is in the street, it is often because there is a nest nearby.
 Simply call the police or animal control and ask them to walk it back to the parking lot.
 Private companies cannot assist with this type of situation because the street is city, county or state owned.